quill

 When this option is enabled and the application is terminating, the backend worker thread will not exit until all the frontend queues are empty.
 More...

-Pins the backend to the specified CPU.
+Pins the backend to the specified CPUs.
 More...

 The backend may encounter exceptions that cannot be caught within user threads.
 More...